The 20 Best Clone Wars Episodes Ranked

 When George Lucas instructed "The Clone Wars" executive producer Dave Filoni to revive the legendary prequel villain Darth Maul, played physically by Ray Park in the 1999 "The Phantom Menace," Filoni had some questions.
 How were Filoni and the creatives going to revive Maul?
 How do you bring back a dead villain who was bisected by Obi-Wan Kenobi's lightsaber and fell into a bottomless pit?

 "I don't know, you'll figure it out," Lucas allegedly said.
 He was right.
 In the episode "Brothers," a Force-sensitive Zabrak named Savage Opress finds Maul still alive, his lower-half replaced with metallic spider-legs.
-Yes, this is a silly twist, even by Star Wars standards, but the ensuing mayhem pays off in dividends, adding a kickass foe to terrorize the galaxy and throwing a wild card into the Jedi's plans.
+Yes, this is a silly twist, even by Star Wars standards, but the ensuing mayhem pays off in dividends, adding an awesome foe to terrorize the galaxy and throwing a wild card into the Jedi's plans.
 After setbacks, "Shades of Reason" sees Maul's plotting reach its peak, as the one-time Sith exploits alliances and traditions to claim Mandalore's throne for himself, breaking Obi-Wan's spirit.

 Giving Maul a speaking part could've drained the former Sith of the mystique Park physically embodied, but voice actor Sam Witwer's performance oozes with vulnerability and malicious conviction.
-Beyond the fan-pleasing cool factor of seeing Maul kick ass while ramping up the stakes (and duel his former master, Darth Sidious), Witwer makes Maul into a tragic figure whose fate might have been very different if he hadn't fallen under Sidious's influence.
+Beyond the fan-pleasing cool factor of seeing Maul kick butt while ramping up the stakes (and duel his former master, Darth Sidious), Witwer makes Maul into a tragic figure whose fate might have been very different if he hadn't fallen under Sidious's influence.

 Cargo of Doom